-Sometimes it’s hard to find the right words to write in your Compassion Christmas letters.
-Your mind draws a blank when you sit down with that pen and paper or as you stare at that blinking cursor on the screen.
+Are you looking for some great Christmas letter ideas for this holiday season?
+Sometimes it’s hard to find the right words to write in your letters to the child you sponsor.
+Your mind draws a blank when you sit down with that holiday card or as you stare at that blinking cursor on the screen.

 Whether this is your first Christmas as a sponsor or if you’re a veteran at sending Christmas letters, you don’t have to face that writer’s block alone.
 We’ve got you covered!

-Before the panic sets in over writing that letter, here are three helpful suggestions:
+Before the panic sets in over writing that letter, here are three Christmas letter ideas:

 The best thing that happened to me this year was when my child was born, it was so special.
 What was your favorite moment?